 Equipment Demonstrations in the PRIDE SEEDS Arena in the Agriplex: Live product demonstrations at the show.
 Farm Show patrons can test-drive equipment on site!

-Guest Speakers: Industry leaders will participate in panel discussions focussing on current topics relevant to today's farmer.
+Guest Speakers: Industry leaders will participate in panel discussions focusing on current topics relevant to today’s farmer.
 Panel discussions are planned for all three days of the show.

 Mission Statement: To support all 4-H members and Junior Livestock enthusiasts by offering more junior activities for them to participate in.
 This will keep our youth interested and active in the Agriculture industry.